sapansharma/Automation-Practice/README.md

 # selenium-automation-practice
-This repo contains all the code of selenium automation practice.
+The repo contains all the code of selenium automation practice.